Pete Seeger: Early life

 In 1911, Charles was hired to establish the music department at UC Berkeley, but was forced to resign in 1918 because of his outspoken pacifism during World War I. Charles and Constance moved back east, making their base of operations on the estate of Charles's parents in Patterson, New York, about 50 mi north of New York City.
 When Peter was eighteen months old, Charles and Constance set out with him and his two older brothers in a homemade trailer to bring musical uplift to the working people in the American South.
 Upon their return, Constance taught violin and Charles taught composition at the New York Institute of Musical Art (later Juilliard), whose president and family friend, Frank Damrosch, was Constance's adoptive "uncle".
 Charles also taught part-time at the New School for Social Research.

 At four, Pete was sent away to boarding school, but was brought home a year and a half later when his parents learned the school failed to inform them that he had contracted scarlet fever.
 He attended first and second grades in Nyack, New York, before being sent away to another boarding school in Ridgefield, Connecticut.

-Career and money tensions led to marital problems between Charles and Constance.
+Career and money tensions led to marital discord between Charles and Constance.
 When Charles discovered in 1927 that Constance had opened a secret bank account in her own name, he became enraged and a series of separations and temporary reconciliations ensued.
 Pete was eight at the time of the first marital split.
 As Seeger's biographer David King Dunaway writes, "Like many children of divorce, Pete was caught between parents and developed an aversion to family quarrels."
 In 1932, Charles married his composition student and assistant, Ruth Crawford, now considered by many to be one of the most important modernist composers of the 20th century.
 Deeply interested in folk music, Ruth had contributed musical arrangements to Carl Sandburg's influential folk song anthology, the American Songbag (1927), and later created original settings for eight of Sandburg's poems.
 Beginning in 1936, Charles held various administrative positions in the federal government's Farm Resettlement program, the WPA's Federal Music Project (1938–1940) and the wartime Pan American Union.
 After World War II, he taught ethnomusicology at UC Berkeley and Yale University.